google/xls/docs_src/dslx_std.md

     hardware that correspond to these operations.
 See https://github.com/google/xls/issues/1352

-`fail!` indicates a **control path that should not be reachable**, `assert!` gives a **predicate that should always be true** when the statement is reached.
+`fail!` indicates a **control path that should not be reachable**, while `assert!` gives a **predicate that should always be true** when the statement is reached.

-If triggered, these raise a fatal error in simulation (e.g. via a JIT-execution failure status or a Verilog assertion when running in RTL simulation).
+If triggered, these raise a fatal error in simulation (e.g., via a JIT-execution failure status or a Verilog assertion when running in RTL simulation).

 Assuming `fail!` will not be triggered minimizes its cost in synthesized form.